HADES256/Learning-Python/1-getting started/readme.md

 C:\Users\USERNAME>pip -V
 pip 21.2.4 from C:\Python310\lib\site-packages\pip (python 3.10)
 ```
-then you are set to continue to the next chapter
+then you are set to continue to the next chapter.